ypid/seafile-wiki/Upgrading-Seafile-Server.md

 **Note:** Do not forget to [update your Nginx/Apache config file](https://github.com/haiwen/seafile/wiki/Deploy-Seafile-Web-with-nginx-apache#notes-when-upgrading-seafile-server) if you deploy seafile with them.

 This page is for users who use the pre-compiled seafile server package.

-If you [build seafile server from source](Build and Deploy Seafile Server from source), please read the **Upgrading Seafile Server** section on that page, instead of this one.
+- If you [build seafile server from source](Build and Deploy Seafile Server from source), please read the **Upgrading Seafile Server** section on that page, instead of this one.

+- If you have deployed seafile server with mysql, you need to manually update your database tables.
+See [[Deploy Seafile with MySQL]] for details.

 ## Continuous Upgrade (like from 1.2 to 1.3)